Media censorship in Singapore: 1991–1998

-1998 to 2004
+1998–2004

 In 1993, an "NC16" rating was introduced for films that lacked adult content such as sex and nudity scenes but was still deemed thematically unsuitable for children such as strong graphic violence in a war setting which exceeded the then "PG" guidelines.
 However, the "NC16" rating was only used five years later in 1998 with the release of the graphic war drama, Saving Private Ryan (1998).
-Back then, violent content in movies released in Singapore were not held to the same standards as sexual content which enabled "Saving Private Ryan" to get a lower age-restricted film rating than the "R(A)" rating despite containing multiple scenes of strong graphic war violence.
-Content standards informally changed in the next few years when brief scenes of sexually related or non-sexually related upper body female frontal nudity/breast nudity and moderate sexual scenes without nudity or other details were gradually allowed under the "NC16" rating with films like "Gosford Park" (2001) while other films such as "The Texas Chainsaw Massacre: The Beginning" (2003) and "Kill Bill Vol 1" (2003) received an "R(A)" rating solely for graphic violent content for the first time.
+Back then, violent content in movies released in Singapore were not held to the same standards as sexual content which enabled Saving Private Ryan to get a lower age-restricted film rating than the "R(A)" rating despite containing multiple scenes of strong graphic war violence.
+Content standards informally changed in the next few years when brief scenes of sexually related or non-sexually related upper body female frontal nudity/breast nudity and moderate sexual scenes without nudity or other details were gradually allowed under the "NC16" rating with films like Gosford Park (2001) while other films such as The Texas Chainsaw Massacre: The Beginning (2006) and Kill Bill: Volume 1 (2003) received an "R(A)" rating solely for graphic violent content for the first time.

 2004 onwards

 In 2004, film classification became more organised and consumer advisories for titles were added.
 An "M18" rating was added to provide more choices for young adults and the "R(A)" rating was done away.
 Violent content in films started to be held to a stricter standard, which resulted in Saving Private Ryan (1998) being re-rated "M18" for its prolonged and intense sequences of graphic war violence under the new classification guidelines.
 Another example was Gladiator (2000), which would be rated "NC16" under the new guidelines instead of its previous "PG" rating.
 On the other hand, standards for sexual content in films was being liberalised.
 Many titles that were previously rated "R(A)" for graphic sex scenes/nudity were re-rated "M18".
-American Beauty (1999), Lost in Translation (film) (2003) and Shakespeare in Love (1998) were some examples.
+American Beauty (1999), Lost in Translation (2003) and Shakespeare in Love (1998) were some examples.
 Titles that still exceeded the guidelines for an "M18" rating were re-rated under "R21", another rating introduced in 2004 which was the maximum age limit for films.
-Some films that received the "R21" rating were Basic Instinct (1992) and Kill Bill Volume 1 (2003).
+Some films that received the "R21" rating were Basic Instinct (1992) and Kill Bill: Volume 1 (2003).
 Home video classification for films up to an "M18" rating was also introduced in the same year.